 The court found that the relative bargaining strengths between the Lux and consumers and the deception combined to show that the sales were a result of pressure tactics.
 On that basis, the conduct was found to be unconscionable.
 The court also paid particular regard to two aspects of Lux’s conduct: the failure to comply with the door-to-door selling requirements; and the “deceptive ruse” used to enter the women’s homes.

 Most consumer disputes are resolved through alternative dispute resolution or ombudsmen schemes, rather than through the courts (see Taking action as a consumer).
 Some of these schemes issue guidance or approach documents about how they resolve disputes.
-For example, the Credit and Investments Ombudsman – who deals with complaints against certain lenders, brokers and other financial firms – has issued ‘Position statement 8: unconscionable conduct’.
+For example, the Credit and Investments Ombudsman – who previously dealt with complaints against certain lenders, brokers and other financial firms (and who was replaced by the Australian Financial Complaints Authority on 1 November 2018) – has issued ‘Position statement 8: unconscionable conduct’.
 This document states that asset lending – which involves lending only on the basis of the value of the security, without considering whether the consumer can afford the repayments – significantly increases the likelihood that a financial firm has engaged in unconscionable conduct.

 The ACL and the ASICA regulate unfair contract terms in standard form contracts that were entered into after 1 January 2011.
 For consumer contracts entered into before that date, unfair contract terms were regulated by the Victorian FTA.
 There are a number of differences between the national unfair contract term laws and the previous Victorian unfair contract term laws.
 The discussion below outlines the approach taken by the ACL and the ASICA.